 - Conflating liquidity with certainty and keeping “savings” in a place where it’s exposed to risk and market timing.
 Real financial emergencies often coincide with market corrections.
 Liquidating investments at a loss during an emergency violates the #1 rule of investing: Buy low, sell high. — e.g. retirement ‘savings” plans, ETFs, dividend stocks, bond funds

 I’m not saying don’t own any of the above investments.
 I’m just saying they’re not good places to store cash….

-A viable, often-dismissed alternative is dividend-paying whole life insurance.
+A viable, often-dismissed alternative is dividend-paying, cash value whole life insurance.
 Guaranteed, liquid, and earns very respectable tax-deferred growth (up to 40x that of a bank).

 Circling back to the movie “Crazy People”: the plot is that so-called crazy people write these ultra-honest ads — that then actually work — because their honest.
 It begs the question: who are the “crazy people” in this movie?

 The rest of the copy in the ad: